grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=7 (0x07) - Adjust Brightness
-    VSCP_TYPE_MULTIMEDIA_ADJUST_BRIGHTNESS
-This is typically for adjusting the tint settings of a display device
+    VSCP_TYPE_MULTIMEDIA_ADJUST_BRIGHTNESSThis is typically for adjusting the tint settings of a display device

  | Data byte | Description                                                                                                                                                                                                                                                                                                                                                                        |
  | :---------: | -----------                                                                                                                                                                                                                                                                                                                                                                        |